AHAKuo/Symphonia/README.md

 - 🎵 Play music stored locally on your computer
 - 📂 Browse and organize tracks
 - ⏯️ Basic playback controls (Play, Pause, Skip)
 - 🌓 Simple and clean UI built with XAML
+- 💖 Simple hearting system to favorite songs, making them play more frequently.
 - 🚧 Future: themes, and more advanced playback options

 ---